rclone/rclone/README.md

     rclone ls [remote:path]

+List all the objects in the the path with sizes.

+    rclone lsl [remote:path]

-List all the objects in the the path.
+List all the objects in the the path with sizes and timestamps.

     rclone lsd [remote:path]